Monodromy Pinning Defects in the Critical $\mathrm{O}(2N)$ Model: Monodromy pinning DCFTs at large

 where $\ell_{\hat{\mathcal{O}}}$ is the $U_v$-charge of the operator.
 In $v=0$, $d=3$ where this is a pinning field defect, the operators with $U_v$-charge $\ell=0$ have been analysed in~\cite{Cuomo:2021kfm}, and identified with operators in a $4-\varepsilon$ expansion.

 The simplest operator to understand is $D^i$ the lightest operator with $U_v$-charge 1, which is the displacement operator.
 This can be seen as it always has a protected dimension given by $\Delta_D=2$.
 This provides a good consistency check of our computation.
 Note that there is no zero in $\tl B_1$ at $\De=2$ in figure~\ref{fig:defect_dims} for $v=\half$.
 This is because the zero at $\De=2$ collides with a pole precisely at $v=\half$; this implies that the displacement operator decouples from $\<\de \s\de \s\>$ at $v=\half$ at least to the leading order in large $N$.
 The zero at $\De=2$ is present for all other values of $v\in [0,v^*]$.
+The decoupling of $D$ is consistent with the Ward identity that relates the two-point function $\<\s D\>$ to the one-point function $\<\s\>$~\cite{Billo:2016cpy} equation~\eqref{eq:saddle} implies that $\<\s\>=0$ in $d=3$ and at $v=\half$.\footnote{We thank the anonymous referee for pointing this out.}

 We then note that at $v=0$, the operator we are identifying with $\Re(\hat{\Psi}^1_v)$ has scaling dimension $\Delta_{\Re(\hat{\Psi}^1_v)}=1.543\dots$, which agrees with the dimension found for this operator in~\cite{Cuomo:2021kfm} at $v=0$.
 Additionally, at $v=v^*$ it agrees with $\Delta_{\Re(\hat{\Psi}^1_v)}=1$ in the pure monodromy defect, as expected.
 We will also analyse this scaling dimension near $v=v^*$ in conformal perturbation theory in section~\ref{sec:CPT}.